Xaeroxe/nitro-game-engine/README.md

 * Improve asset import (Current asset system is just based on the filesystem.)
 * Create a scene editor
 * Implement a GUI editor that allows users to visually design a GUI WYSIWYG style.
+* Add an animation editor that allows for easy GUI creation of animations

 # Objectives for the distant future
 * Extend the engine to work in 3D